espressif/esp-idf/docs/en/api-guides/current-consumption-measurement-modules.rst

 You may want to know the current consumption of a `module <https://www.espressif.com/en/products/modules>`__ in deep-sleep mode, :doc:`other power-saving modes </api-reference/system/sleep_modes>`, and active mode to develop some applications sensitive to power consumption.
 This section introduces how to measure the current consumption of a module running such an application.

 Notes to Measurement
 --------------------

-Can we use a Development Board?
+Can We Use a Development Board?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. only:: esp32c6